mmstfkc/basic-crud/Readme.md

 You can define your own functions inside your controller class that extends the ModelController.<br> After defining your function, you can access it using the appropriate HTTP method and route in your routes/api.php file.

+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.